JulianOzelRose/GTA2-SaveEdit/README.md

 Most of these values are stored as bytes, with the exception of cash which is of UInt32 type.
 There is no enabling or disabling weapons;
 simply giving a weapon an ammo value will enable it, and setting the ammo to 0 will disable it.
 For the power-ups, a value of 0 indicates the power-up is inactive.
 Similar to ammo, there is no enabling or disabling power-ups; the variable is essentially a timer value.
-Each byte corresponds to approximately 10 seconds, so setting a power-up to 0xFF will set the power-up active for around 45 minutes.
+Each byte corresponds to approximately 10 seconds, so setting a power-up to 0xFF will activate it for around 45 minutes.

 | **File offset**    | **Type**       | **Variable**                      |
 | :---               | :---           | :---                              |